clirdlf/ndsa.org/digital-preservation-2018.md

 The National Digital Stewardship Alliance is a consortium of more than 220 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
 Digital Preservation 2018 ([#digipres18](https://twitter.com/search?q=%23digipres18&src=typd)) intended to help to chart future directions for both the NDSA and digital stewardship, and was expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.

 The conference was held at the beautiful [M Resort](http://www.themresort.com/), just outside of Las Vegas, NV.

 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and operates under the DLF Forum’s [Code of Conduct](https://www.diglib.org/code).

 ### Thank you to our Sponsors!

 Please see a [full list of our wonderful 2018 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2018-sponsors/).

-**Interested in sponsoring for an upcoming event?** Please email  [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.
+**Interested in sponsoring an upcoming event?** Please email [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.

-### Program
-The planning committee is excited to share the [program for Digital Preservation 2018](https://dlfforum2018.sched.com/)!
-To view the conference's offerings, please scroll down to Wednesday and Thursday.

-Presentations from our 2018 conference may be found in our [online repository](https://osf.io/view/ndsa2018/).
+### **Review our 2018 Event**

+If you weren't able to join us in Las Vegas or if you'd like to review event happenings, read on.

+**Check out event recordings.** The opening plenary of Digital Preservation 2018: In/visible Work was livestreamed and recorded.
+You can view the recordings [on this page](https://forum2018.diglib.org/livestream-recordings/).

+**Browse the conference program.** The program for Digital Preservation 2019: Critical Junctures is available [here](https://forum2019.diglib.org/schedule/).

+**Catch up with shared notes.** Shared notes for all DigiPres sessions are available here: <http://bit.ly/digipres18>.

+Shared notes for [Learn@DLF](https://forum2018.diglib.org/learnatdlf/) and the [DLF Forum](https://forum2018.diglib.org/)) are available here: <http://bit.ly/DLFforum2018>.

+**Check out presentations in the OSF Repository.** All presenters were encouraged to share their presentations in our OSF Repository, available here <https://osf.io/view/ndsa2018/>.

+Having trouble find something?
+Get in touch at <mailto:forum@diglib.org>.

 ### Keynote: Snowden Becker
 [Snowden Becker](https://snowdenbecker.com/) will open Digital Preservation 2018 with a talk entitled “**To See Ourselves as Others See Us: On Archives, Visibility, and Value**.”